-- (a) an offence included in the national schedule of demerit points; or - (b) any other offence prescribed under the regulations made under the Road Transport (General) Act 1999 for subsection 14 (1) of this Act; or - (c) an offence recognised under subsection 14 (2) of this Act. - (2) A person incurs demerit points for a demerit points offence if- - (a) the person is convicted or found guilty of the offence; or - (b) the person is served with an infringement notice for the offence and pays (in whole or in part) the infringement notice penalty for the offence; or - (c) the person is served with an infringement notice for the offence, the person does not pay the infringement notice penalty for the offence or give a notice disputing liability for the offence in accordance with the Road Transport (General) Act 1999, and the time within which payment can be made or the notice given under that Act has passed. - (3) If a person incurs demerit points for a demerits points offence, the road transport authority must record in the demerit points register the number of demerit points incurred by the person for the offence. - (4) Demerit points incurred by a person for a demerit points offence must be recorded in the demerit points register for the day when the offence was committed.
+- (a) an offence included in the national schedule of demerit points; or - (b) any other offence prescribed under the regulations made under the Road Transport (General) Act 1999 for section 14 (1) of this Act; or - (c) an offence recognised under section 14 (2) of this Act. - (2) A person incurs demerit points for a demerit points offence if- - (a) the person is convicted or found guilty of the offence; or - (b) the person is served with an infringement notice for the offence and pays (in whole or in part) the infringement notice penalty for the offence; or - (c) the person is served with an infringement notice for the offence, the person does not pay the infringement notice penalty for the offence or give a notice disputing liability for the offence in accordance with the Road Transport (General) Act 1999, and the time within which payment can be made or the notice given under that Act has passed. - (3) If a person incurs demerit points for a demerits points offence, the road transport authority must record in the demerit points register the number of demerit points incurred by the person for the offence.

+(4) Demerit points incurred by a person for a demerit points offence must be recorded in the demerit points register for the day when the offence was committed.

-14 Offences for which demerit points are incurred (NSW s 15)
+Offences for which demerit points are incurred (NSW s 15)

-- (1) The regulations made under the Road Transport (General) Act 1999 may prescribe- - (a) the offences (relating to the use of motor vehicles), and the number of demerit points incurred for each offence, that make up the national schedule of demerit points; and - (b) additional offences (relating to the use of motor vehicles) against Territory law for which demerit points may be incurred and the number of demerit points incurred for each offence. - (2) The Minister may, by notice- - (a) recognise offences (relating to the use of motor vehicles) against the law of another jurisdiction that are not included in the national schedule of demerit points as offences for which demerit points may be incurred; and - (b) state the number of demerit points incurred for each offence. - (3) The Minister may, by notice, revoke the recognition of an offence under subsection (2) or amend the number of demerit points stated for an offence. - (4) A regulation under the Road Transport (General) Act 1999 or a notice under this section may provide for different numbers of demerit points for the same offence in different circumstances (whether or not the offence is included in the national schedule of demerit points). - (5) An offence is recognised under this section on the day the relevant notice is published or notified in the Gazette or, if a later day is stated in the notice, on the later day. - (6) A revocation or amendment under subsection (3) takes effect on the day the notice making the revocation or amendment is published or notified in the Gazette or, if a later day is stated in the notice, on the later day. - (7) However, the revocation or amendment does not affect any demerit points incurred before the revocation or amendment begins. - (8) A notice under subsection (2) or (3) is a disallowable instrument for the Subordinate Laws Act 1989.
+- (1) The regulations made under the Road Transport (General) Act 1999 may prescribe- - (a) the offences (relating to the use of motor vehicles), and the number of demerit points incurred for each offence, that make up the national schedule of demerit points; and - (b) additional offences (relating to the use of motor vehicles) against Territory law for which demerit points may be incurred and the number of demerit points incurred for each offence. - (2) The Minister may, in writing- - (a) recognise offences (relating to the use of motor vehicles) against the law of another jurisdiction that are not included in the national schedule of demerit points as offences for which demerit points may be incurred; and - (b) state the number of demerit points incurred for each offence. - (3) The Minister may, in writing, revoke the recognition of an offence under subsection (2) or amend the number of demerit points stated for an offence. - (4) A regulation under the Road Transport (General) Act 1999 or an instrument under this section may provide for different numbers of demerit points for the same offence in different circumstances (whether or not the offence is included in the national schedule of demerit points). - (5) An offence is recognised under this section on the day the instrument recognising the offence is notified under the Legislation Act 2001 or, if a later day or time is provided in the instrument, on the later day or at the later time.

+- (6) A revocation or amendment under subsection (3) takes effect on the day the instrument making the revocation or amendment is notified under the Legislation Act 2001 or, if a later day or time is provided in the instrument, on the later day or at the later time. - (7) However, the revocation or amendment does not affect any demerit points incurred before the revocation or amendment begins. - (8) An instrument under subsection (2) or (3) is a disallowable instrument.